-There are 404 affordable apartments in Fairfield County that offer reduced rents to low-income households.
+There are 404 low-income apartments in Fairfield County that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |South Carolina State Housing Finance and Development Authority||Section 8 Housing Choice Voucher (HCV); Homeownership Voucher|